littlee/autobg.macro/README.md

 # autobg.macro

-a babel macro for `styled-components` which auto generate background-image, width, height CSS code
+a babel macro which can auto-generate background-image, width (in vw), height (in vw) CSS code based on the given image path, usually used with `styled-components`

 ## Install